pivotx/corebundle/Resources/doc/internals.md

 4. Formats.
 Backend-configurable Twig filters.
 5. Translations.
 Backend-configurable language texts.
 6. Activity.
 Automatic activity tracking in the backend (and front-end if applicable).
-7. Outputter.
-Code-controlled inserts html-code into the templates.
-8. Webresourcer.
-Web resource packagemanagement.
-9. Lists.
+7. Lists.
 Create and manage various lists, for menus or other things.
-10. Twig.
+8. Twig.
 Integrate various services into the templating.

-The bundle also provides various Doctrine helpers and code generators.
+Other services:

+1. Outputter.
+Code-controlled inserts html-code into the templates.
+2. Webresourcer.
+Web resource package management.
+3. Doctrine code generation and helpers

 CoreBundle/Routing